Editorial Feature

 Health Risks and Environmental Hazards Associated with the Raw Materials of Mobile Phones

 A single mobile phone contains various materials that the EU Commission classified as rare Earth metals in 2014.
-In some countries, these materials are obtained through mining, which is difficult and life-threatening.
+In some countries, these materials are obtained through mining, a difficult and life-threatening process.

-Aluminum, copper, and its supply chain are related to high CO2 emissions and soil and water contamination risks.
+Aluminum, copper, and their supply chains are related to high CO2 emissions and risks of soil and water contamination.

 Image Credit: asharkyu/Shutterstock.com

-The amount of e-waste on Earth in 2018 was around 50 tons and is constantly increasing.
+The amount of e-waste on Earth in 2018 was around 50 tons, constantly increasing.
 In addition, the dangerous metals in old mobile phones can pollute our water supply if they are not properly recycled or disposed of.

 Each mobile phone manufacturer has to look beyond its first consumer and consider creating a circular economy that reduces or eliminates waste by recycling valuable materials back into the manufacturing process.